berndbausch/Devstack-Kubernetes/k8s-manual-setup.md

 Installing Kubernetes <a name="kubernetes">
 ---------------------

-Log on to the master and worker nodes and set their hostnames to the respective OpenStack instance name.
+As a first step, log on to the master and worker nodes and set their hostnames to the respective OpenStack instance name.

 On the Devstack server, list the instances:

 	$ source ~/devstack/openrc kube kube
 	$ openstack server list